Local BusinessMARKETING

 ac repair for homehvac installation costemergency ac repair

 Long-tail keywords show intent.
 Generic keywords show a word.
 You're not paying for traffic, you're paying for the intent behind it.
+This is the first of the common Google Ads mistakes local businesses make.

 2